 Wear/bring sun protection in the summer and dress for sub zero temperatures in the winter.
 It can feel much colder on the wall than down in the valleys because of altitude and exposure.

 What to Bring

 Bring breathable waterproofs for protection from rain and wind.
-Umbrellas may be used here as the ascents and descents are not difficult, but may be inconvenient in strong winds.
+Umbrellas may be used there only where the ascents and descents are not difficult, i.e. around the arrow tower.
 Bring a camera and money for souvenirs and refreshments.
-Bring snacks and water if you want to walk a long portion of the wall.
+Bring snacks and water if you want to stay on the wall for some time.